torb-no/Fire-Game/Readme.md

 		- Download the latest version of [jinput]([jinput](http://www.newdawnsoftware.com/resources/jinput/)
 		- Open /usr/lib/java
 		- Copy the
-5. Connect a wired Xbox360 gamepad if you have one
+5. Connect a wired Xbox360 gamepad if you have one.
+(Requires [drivers](http://tattiebogle.net/index.php/ProjectRoot/Xbox360Controller/OsxDriver) to work
 6. Hit play!